 Pruning is also useful to give the perennial bed a tidier appearance for winter and allow new growth in spring to push up without the barrier of old spent stems.
 Cutting back Shasta daisies as the blooms fade will help prevent random baby Shasta spreading in all directions.
 This deadheading also preserves the appearance of the plant.

 When to Prune Shasta Daisy Plants

 There are many factors regarding pruning that are crucial to a successful outcome.
 Tools and skill are important but when to prune Shasta daisy is even more vital.
 This is because the goals for pruning vary from season to season.

 During the growing period, deadheading, which is a form of Shasta daisy pruning, helps keep seeding in check and plants looking their best.

-In the fall, cutting back the stems to 2 inches from the ground after the foliage has yellowed is a common practice.
+In the fall, cutting back the stems to 2 inches (5 cm.) from the ground after the foliage has yellowed is a common practice.
 You may also choose to leave those dying stems in place to provide winter protection for the plant.
 In such cases, remove the dead stems in early spring to make way for new growth.

 Tips on Pruning a Shasta Daisy

-In any pruning or trimming, you should manage hygiene of your tools.
+In any pruning or trimming, you should manage the hygiene of your tools.
 Sharp pruning shears or trimmers will make cleaner cuts that invite less damage and disease.
 Tools should be frequently sterilized between pruning different types of plants.
 A 25% bleach solution is generally sufficient to remove any pathogens from your blades.
-Soak tools for several minutes, wipe with a clean cloth and allow to air dry.
+Soak tools for several minutes, wipe with a clean cloth, and allow to air dry.